-But August brought a certified dairy, the first bountiful fruits from our garden and the promise of the end of summer.
+But August brought a certified dairy, the first bountiful fruits from our garden, and the promise of the end of summer.
 I know that sounds negative, but when you awaken every single day knowing that there are at least 16 hours full of work ahead of you and there’s no weekend to “get to,” those first cold days of September are something of legend.

-As we rounded out August and flew into September, I suddenly realized that my summer had, indeed, ended.
+As we rounded out the end of summer months, I suddenly realized that my summer had, indeed, ended.
 Now, the days were still warm and balmy, but it struck me one day as I traversed our back garden: the mid-day sun was hitting me at an extreme angle and my shadow extended noticeably to the north.
-I glanced up and saw that our Sugar Maple had nearly emptied itself of those magnificent red leaves while the Elms were hinting at gold.
+I glanced up and saw that our sugar maple had nearly emptied itself of those magnificent red leaves, while the elms were hinting at gold.
 The lush grasses were a dull shade of green and all around me were tans, golds and browns.
 The tomatoes were in full swing and so were the peppers, cauliflower, snap beans and herbs.
 Our apple trees had begun dropping loads of fruit and even our Miracle Pear tree (it’s a wonderful story, please ask us about it) had a few green fruits to be proud of.
 I was struck with surprise and a tinge of sadness to see it gone so soon.
 Yet …

 Then we had a peck of perfect peppers to deal with.
 Ok, maybe like 15 pecks!
 I froze a bunch of them, but you can only use so much thawed pepper over the course of a year, so we turned to our star-player: Lacto-fermented salsa!
 Thanks to Sally Fallon of the Weston A. Price Foundation and her cookbook Nourishing Traditions, we have a whole host of alternate preserving techniques at our fingertips.
 The beauty of this recipe is that you use tomatoes, peppers, salt, garlic, onions and cilantro, like any other salsa recipe.